 Right away, Jenya was excited to go to the center.
 She wouldn’t have to go home to an empty house every day.
 Her usual, isolated after-school routine was replaced by a room full of children singing songs and happily studying.

 Jenya loved going to the Bridge of Hope center.
 Soon, Jenya caught up on her lessons and her grades began to improve.
 As her school performance strengthened, other changes occurred too.
-Jenya’s former downcast face broke into radiant smiles more and more frequently.
+Jenya’s formerly downcast face broke into radiant smiles more and more frequently.

 Now when Jenya came home in the evenings, after tutoring at the center, her grandparents were already home cooking dinner.
 They watched with wonder as their granddaughter blossomed before them.